Mythri532/docker/Readme2.md

 **Replace the codes with the ones from your master server.
 Repeat this action for each worker node on your cluster.**

- # Main k8s components<br>
+ Main k8s components<br>

 **Node** - Nodes are the physical servers or VMs<br>

 **Pod** – smallest unit of  k8s, abstraction over container.Usually one application per pod.Each pod get its own ip address(internal ip <br>address).whenever the pod dies new pod with new ip gets created<br>

 **Service** – Assigns a permannent ip address to a pod.
 Lifecycle of pod and application is not connected.
-Whenever you want to access the app through browser so<<br> external service can be used and if you wantto access the database with public access then we can create internalservice.<br>
+Whenever you want to access the app <br>through browser so external service can be used and if you wantto access the database with public access then we can create internal<br> service. <br>
 If the url is https://domain-name:port then the request is first forwarded to ingress and then to service.<br>

 **ConfigMap**

-If the application need connection to database endpoint, if the database url changes then it would be difficult task to rebuild the image again.
-So for this purpose<br> configMap component is used in which we configure database url, db username, db password so that any changes can be applied without the need to rebuild the<br> image.It provides external configuratin for your application.<br>
+If the application need connection to database endpoint, if the database url changes then it would be difficult task to rebuild the image<br> again.
+So for this purpose configMap component is used in which we configure database url, db username, db password so that any changes can be<br> applied without the need to rebuild the image.It provides external configuratin for your application.<br>

 **secret**